-Public examinations were cancelled in 2020, owing to the Coronavirus (Covid-10) pandemic.
+Public examinations were cancelled in 2021, owing to the Coronavirus (Covid-19) pandemic.
 Exam results this year were therefore 'centre assessed'.
-Furthermore, grades were statistically moderated by the exam boards, with downward moderation not applied but upwards moderation applied.
-The 2020 results are therefore not very accurate comparators.
+Furthermore, grades were statistically moderated by the exam boards.
+The 2021 results are therefore not very accurate comparators.
 Despite this, the directors of Salvatorian College were pleased the results reflected sustained performance, and continued the improvement trajectory of the school.